 Your agents need to know far in advance how to manage their time to have a sufficient work-life balance.
-Workplace engagement strengthens if you can think three steps ahead of the present.
-Stay organized, so you can plan schedules that are convenient for your individual agents’ lifestyles.
+Workplace engagement improves if you can think three steps ahead.
+Stay organized and lean on WFM tools so you can plan schedules that fit the needs of each of your agents.

 6. Allow for flexible schedules.

-Reduce agent absenteeism by implementing flexible schedules for your team.
+Reduce agent absenteeism with flexible schedules for your team.

 Invite your agents to create their ideal work schedule and make requests about what time of day they prefer to work a shift.
-Maybe you have agents who love early mornings and are alert and content getting to work first thing.
-If you put a night owl agent on all the early morning shifts, it’s likely they’ll have a hard time getting in on time, and they may not be ready to work effectively even if they are on time.
+Maybe you have agents who love early mornings and are alert and content helping customers first thing.
+If you put a night owl agent on all the early morning shifts, it’s likely they’ll have a hard time logging in on time, and they may not be ready to work effectively even if they do sign into their queue on time.

 Allow for shift swapping, too.
 Give your agents some grace if they need a bit more flexibility in their life outside of work.
 While adhering to your attendance policy is important, remember that your agents are people, not machines.